Shopify/checkout-sheet-kit-swift/README.md

 task.resume()
 ```

-Once you have a checkout URL object, you can present a checkout experience to the buyer using the `present(checkout:)` function.
+The `checkoutURL` object is a standard web checkout URL that can be opened in any browser.
+To present a native checkout sheet in your iOS application, provide the `checkoutURL` alongside optional runtime configuration settings to the `present(checkout:)` function provided by the SDK:

 ```swift
 import UIKit